Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

 \subsubsection{GAR$(p)$ models}

-The first set of experiments considers GAR$(1)$ models with $(\alpha, \phi)\in \{(1, 0.5), (-0.5, -0.4)\}$ and GAR$(2)$ models with $(\alpha, \phi_1,\phi_2) \in \{(-1, 0, -0.4), (1, 0, 0.5)\}$ and $m=15$.
+The first set of experiments considers GAR$(1)$ models with $(\alpha, \phi)= (-0.5, -0.4)$ and GAR$(2)$ models with $(\alpha, \phi_1,\phi_2) =(-1, 0, -0.4)$ and $m=15$.
 To generate the time series, a burn-in of 100 points was considered and a constant of $c=0.3$ for the binomial GARMA models was used, independently of the model considered.
 We generated time series of size $n=1{,}000$ and a total of 1,000 replications of each scenario were performed.

 In all scenarios, RJMCMC was performed considering maximum orders $p_m=3$ and $q_m=3$ with a non-informative prior probability of $0.5$ for the inclusion of each parameter.
 We consider a $N(0,0.3^2)$ prior for $\alpha$ and a $N(0,0.2^2)$ for the AR parameters.
 These can be considered somewhat informative, but larger values of the hyperparameters were found to cause numerical instability when compiling the \texttt{Nimble} code, often making compilation impossible.
-We consider zero-mean normally distributed reversible jump proposals with standard deviation (scale) taking values on $\{0.5, 5, 8\}$.
-For each scenario, a single chain containing 30,000 iterations was generated.
+We consider zero-mean normally distributed reversible jump proposals with standard deviation {(scale) $\sigma\in\{0.5, 5, 10,15\}$.} For each scenario, a single chain containing 30,000 iterations was generated.

-Credible intervals (CIs) were obtained using two methods: the highest posterior density interval (HPD) and the empirical (emp) one, based on the sample from the posterior distribution obtained.
-To obtain HPD intervals, we use function \texttt{emp.hpd} from the \texttt{R} package \texttt{TeachingDemos} \citep{TD}, while for empirical credible intervals, we apply the \texttt{R} function \texttt{quantile}.
+Credible intervals (CIs) were obtained using two methods: the highest posterior density interval (HPD), {and the empirical credible interval (ECI), based on the sample from the posterior distribution obtained.
+The HDP interval contains the most probable values of the posterior distribution, and it is defined as the region of the posterior distribution where the density is higher than outside this region, and it includes the specified proportion of the posterior probability (1 minus the confidence level).
+On the other hand, the ECI is computed based on quantiles of the posterior sample and typically represents the central region of the posterior distribution.} To obtain HPD intervals, we use function \texttt{emp.hpd} from the \texttt{R} package \texttt{TeachingDemos} \citep{TD}, while for empirical credible intervals, we apply the \texttt{R} function \texttt{quantile}.
 All credible intervals are presented considering a confidence level of 0.05.
 To calculate the effective sample size (ESS) for each parameter, we use function \texttt{effectiveSize} from the \texttt{R} package \texttt{coda} \citep{coda}.